 (Refer to Land for Wildlife Note G2 - Wildlife Corridors for more information on these points).

 Only plant an area that you can realistically maintain.
-Remember that planting is only the first step as all revegetation sites will need ongoing monitoring, weed management, pest animal control and perhaps watering to ensure establishment.
+Remember that planting is only the first step as all to ensure establishment.

 People of all ages can be involved in revegetation activities.
 Photo by Ed Surman.